Skip to main content

 • “One of ADOM's defining features is its character development system, which offers an astounding array of choices and possibilities.”

-• “I also enjoy the additions of leveling up with skills, training, the sign you were born under, and more; the character design has more depth than many other games in the genre.”
+• “I also enjoy the additions of leveling up with skills, training, the sign you were born under, and more; the character design has more depth to it than a lot of other games in the genre.”

 • “The character development feels shallow and lacks meaningful progression, making it hard to connect with the characters.”